seattletimes/newsapps-brownbag/src/slides.md

 * We build web interactives, adapt print graphics, create new data applications.
 * We also have data and tooling skills that other people can use.
-* And we do research and web scraping for stories.
+* And we can do research and web scraping for stories.

 </section>